 - Show All

 Behance is the leading online platform to showcase and discover creative work.
 The creative world updates their work in one place to broadcast it widely and efficiently.
-Post your work directly to Behance from Creative Cloud and select Adobe Tools (presently Photoshop CC, Illustrator CC, InDesign CC, and Lightroom CC) by clicking Share.
-Then, choose Post Publicly.
-After you enter a few details about your work, it is posted as a "Work in Progress" on Behance.
+You can post your work directly to Behance from Creative Cloud.

 The Share functionality is a pop-up window.
 Make sure that you’ve disabled pop-up blockers or other browser add-ons for maximum compatibility.
-If you’re still having trouble, contact Behance support at http://www.behance.net/faq.
+If you’re still having trouble, visit the Behance Helpcenter.

-If you do have a Behance account: Yes - the only way to log in to Behance is with an Adobe ID, so you are prompted to enter this upon login.
+If you do have a Behance account: Simply log in to Behance with your Adobe ID.

-At this time, it’s only possible to post a WIP (Work in Progress) from Creative Cloud apps straight to Behance.
-If you’d like to upload a Project, use Behance.net.
+Currently you can post only a WIP (work in progress) from Creative Cloud apps straight to Behance.
+If you’d like to upload a project, use behance.net.
 Here’s a step-by-step on uploading projects to Behance.